 You may find a portal to a Wizard Laboratory while exploring late-game areas.
 These areas vary greatly in what sorts of threats you may face; look up whatever laboratory you find yourself in before proceeding.

-The Slime Pits are the easiest, but only enter if you have an amulet of resist mutation (or the mutation resistance mutation), an amulet of resist corrosion, and mostly corrosion-proof gear (i.e. artifacts, +4 or better armour, dwarven gear, or crystal plate armour).
+The Slime Pits are the easiest, but only enter if you have an amulet of resist mutation (or the mutation resistance mutation), and an amulet of resist corrosion.
 Clear the last level extremely carefully, avoiding the structure in the center until you've cleared everything else.
 Kill the royal jelly, but be careful since it spawns more jellies when damaged.
 After you've killed the royal jelly, you can get the loot and the rune by digging, teleporting, or Passwalling through the walls of the loot chambers.
-Alternately, you can convert to Jiyva, which will turn all the monsters in this branch neutral toward you and eventually unlock the rune vaults.
+Alternately, before you kill the royal jelly you can convert to Jiyva, which will turn all the monsters in this branch neutral toward you and eventually unlock the rune vaults.
 Just be prepared to deal with your former god's wrath and hungry jellies eating your items.

 The Abyss contains another rune, but you'll have to spend a lot of time wandering through the chaotic, demon-infested realm in order to find it.
 Bring extra food and mutation resistance, as well as any other resistances you'll need to deal with the various demons and cosmic horrors you'll find during your explorations.
 On the upside, you can find almost any item in the Abyss, so it's a good place to find additional equipment or supplies you're running low on.
 It's also a good place to build piety with The Shining One, if you've already cleared the Crypt or have burned through some of your piety in other locations.
 In order to find the rune, you'll have to descend to at least Abyss:3.

 Hell's four branches each require particular resistances and contain fiends to torment you.
-Again, life protection is a must, and sustain abilities is recommended.
+Again, life protection is a must, and sustain abilities or several potions of restore abilities is recommended.
 Every branch has loot and a rune at the end.
 You can also get the Sceptre of Asmodeus and the Staff of Dispater here.
 Note that you will very likely be cast into the Abyss at least once.
 It's recommended you read their respective pages and prepare carefully, as some of the most dangerous monsters in Crawl are found in these branches.

 The Tomb, filled with mummies, is one of the most dangerous branches in the game.
 These cast death curses when killed (including torment for priests and greater mummies), but the real problem are mummy priests and greater mummies, who can both torment *and* smite you, resulting in a quick death; this can be mitigated with torment resistance or immunity.
 Kikubaaqudgha provides protection from mummy curses at high piety, so his worshippers should have relatively little difficulty.
 Alternately, if you are a summoner or a follower of a god who grants summoning invocations (The Shining One is perfect here), you can let your summons handle the mummies, though you'll need to proceed carefully.
 Life protection is a must to reduce harm from torment.
 The Tomb contains loot at the very end and a rune.
 If you have teleportitis and lack torment resistance, avoid it.
 Some players may be able to survive this branch anyway, but it's quite risky.

 If you do have teleportitis, no means to cure it, and don't plan to randomly teleport in Zot:5 or can still become stronger, you may want to do Pandemonium or the Abyss first in hopes of finding a potion of cure mutation (or enough potions of mutation to randomly remove it).
-You could even attempt a Ziggurat, although that can be very dangerous.
+You could also attempt a Ziggurat, although that can quickly become very dangerous, so don't be afraid to leave early.
 If you don't want all the runes, you may also consider converting to Zin and building piety with donations to use his Cure All Mutations ability.

 You can now take the Orb and ascend for a multi-rune, but not "complete" win... or you can leave the Orb in place and prepare for Pandemonium.
 Make sure you bring plenty of food, and the recommended equipment/resistances described on that page.